 Unless you’ve been running your business under a rock, you would know that businesses today are operating in a VUCA environment.
 In this context, it’s the quick-thinking, action-oriented, and strategic organisations that win.
-Those that produce strategic documents and leave them in a bottom draw — well, they come second or simply fail to finish.
+Those that produce strategic documents and leave them in a bottom drawer — well, they come second or simply fail to finish.

 But culture, like strategy, is one of those misunderstood concepts.
 Yes, everyone agrees that it’s important in organisations, but everyone has not agreed to what it is.

 So what do we really mean when we talk about culture?

 Strategy vs Culture

 Every organisation has limited resources (in terms of time, money, and focus), and strategy exists to apply those resources for the greatest leverage and result.

 Culture — shared values, beliefs, and behaviours — is an organisation’s execution engine.